anmolseth00/CPSC583-Final-Project/.ipynb_checkpoints/README-checkpoint.md

 4. **Model training and experiments**:
    - For architecture comparisons, go to `architecture_experiments/` and run scripts such as `python baseline_gnn.py`.
    - For hyperparameter optimization, navigate to `hyperparameter_optimization/` and run `python hyperparameter_optimization.py`.
+   - For the primary model training script, run `python main.py`.
    - Check `results/` for output logs, best model checkpoints, and performance plots.

 ## Contributions